msobanjo/courseware/topics/ansible/modules/inventory/README.md

 - `IP_ADDRESS_1` and `IP_ADDRESS_2` with the public IP addresses of you machines.
 - `USER` with the user you configured SSH access for on the machines

-It should then look something like this, but with different IP addresses and a different user, well unless you're called Bob I guess:
+It should then look something like this, but with different IP addresses and a different user (unless you're called Bob!):
 ```ini
 [test]
 IP_ADDRESS_1